Vesite/The-Biggest-Spaceship/README.md

 # The-Biggest-Spaceship
-A game where you capture large spaceships, the game then zooms out and reveals even bigger spaceships to capture.
+A game where you capture large spaceships, the game then zooms out and reveals even bigger spaceships to capture
-Created in Gamemaker Studio 2.
+Created in Gamemaker Studio 2
 GMTK 2024 Game-Jam Entry
 Play directly in your browser or download the Windows build from the [Itch.io Game Page](https://vesite.itch.io/the-biggest-spaceship)

 ## How to run the project
 To run this project, you will need to download the files and open the project in GameMaker Studio 2.